LCAS/aerial_topomapping/README.md

 # aerial_topomapping

 Generate topometric maps from UAV imagery to be used with the topological navigation framework (https://github.com/LCAS/topological_navigation).
 The pipeline proposed in this repo uses a pointcloud as the starting input.
-However, the pointcloud can be obtained from multiple aerial images through photogrammetry using the opensource project called Open Drone Map.
+The pointcloud can be obtained from multiple aerial images through photogrammetry using the opensource project called Open Drone Map.
 For more info, please check https://opendronemap.org/ as this step not included in this wiki.

 ## Repo structure
 - **scripts**: set of python callable scripts to run the multiple steps in the proposed pipeline.
 All the scripts can be called with the `--help` argument to show all the arguments available and their description.